 COVID-19: Science and Society

 The COVID pandemic has upended life in Washington, nationally, and globally.
 It has highlighted the importance of science in addressing societal challenges, and the many links between science and larger social issues, including social justice, political discourse, and economic activity.
-This year’s WSAS symposium will occur roughly 18 months into the pandemic.
-It will focus on what we have learned thus far, including biomedical aspects, broader social implications, and the many connections between them.
-We will pay particular attention to the implications for Washington—and on how scientific insight can help crystallize the lessons learned, inform the recovery process, and build resilience against future disasters.
+The 2021 WSAS symposium took place roughly 18 months into the pandemic.
+It focused on what we have learned thus far, including biomedical aspects, broader social implications, and the many connections between them.
+The symposium payed particular attention to the implications for Washington and on how scientific insight can help crystallize the lessons learned, inform the recovery process, and build resilience against future disasters.

 Dr. Lisa Brown